Skip to content

 cleanlab_model_local(model)

-Create a CleanLearning model for detecting label issues in a Model's training data.
+Create a CleanlabModels instance for detecting data quality issues in a Model's training data.

 Parameters: